 United Nations Security Council

-The United Nations Security Council is one of the six principal organs of the United Nations, and is the United Nation’s executive branch, having primary responsibility for the maintenance of international peace and security.
+The United Nations Security Council is one of the six principal organs of the United Nations, and is the United Nations' executive branch, having primary responsibility for the maintenance of international peace and security.
 Its powers, outlined in the UN Charter, include establishing peacekeeping operations, authorizing military action, and imposing international sanctions.
 Under Chapter VII of the UN Charter, the Council may identify threats to international peace, determine breaches of that peace, and authorize responses up to and including the use of force.
 It is the only UN body with the authority to adopt binding international law by issuing resolutions binding on all member states.
 The Council also recommends the admission of new member states to the UN General Assembly, and approves changes to the Charter.
-It is led by the President of the Security Council and the Secretary General as its Executive Administrator overseeing the implementation of its decisions and mandates.
+It is led by the President of the Security Council, which rotates between the current members on a monthly basis.
+The United Nations Secretary General is empowered by the UN Charter to "bring to the attention of the Security Council any matter which in his opinion may threaten the maintenance of international peace and security".

 Source: Wikipedia (CC BY-SA)